back

 You also have the option of consolidating multiple loans into one.
 Getting a consolidation loan to compress a couple of business loans into one could simplify your monthly payments, lengthen your loan terms, and even get you a lower interest rate.

-Whether you decide to obtain a personal loan for business purposes or an outright business loan, it is vital that you make your monthly payments on time so that you can keep your business and personal credit score in good shape to access future financial opportunities that present themselves to you.
+CreditNinja wants to emphasize that it is vital you make your monthly payments on time.
+That way, you can keep your business and personal credit score in good shape.
+This will allow you to access future financial opportunities that present themselves to you.

 References: